kevinrobinson/website/docs/README.md

 One Somerville is a brand new, grassroots effort powered by Somerville advocates, non-profits, the City, community members, and--we hope—-you.

+If you want to receive information on upcoming events, or if you are interested in volunteering to support your neighbors, please sign up!

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSf0kDQv1pmGmOeK09gpZJnANN0h2BCdQhC8FEU9X_lUQwwT9A/viewform" class="btn" style="background: darkcyan; color: white; border: 1px solid darkgreen; margin-bottom: 20px;">Sign up to help</a>